qznc/d-tut/source/optimization.rst

 Hence, for an additional 10-20% performance boost
 (or more for microbenchmarks), use LDC or GDC.
-All three compiler use the same frontend, but LDC uses LLVM and GDC the GCC backend.
+All three compilers use the same frontend, but LDC uses LLVM and GDC the GCC backend.

 Nevertheless, dmd is the reference compiler